 —Bret Anthony Johnston, Director of Creative Writing, Harvard University, and author of Remember Me Like This

-Welcome.
 I am an Indian-American novelist who grew up in France.
 I am an infrastructure planner, a project manager, a kathak dance student and an educator.
 I run a children’s book club and a literary salon.
-I believe in community; in promoting culture, language, and storytelling; and in conserving traditions while adapting them to inevitable change.
+I believe in community; in promoting culture, language, and storytelling; and in preserving traditions while adapting them to inevitable change.

 “First time novelist Duva describes the sacred dances so vividly that the reader can almost hear the dancers’ feet hitting the floor and the tinkling of ankle bells.
 Historical fiction readers with an interest in non-Western cultures will find much to treasure in this evocative journey to the Indian desert.”